cukapd/ajt/_posts/2021-01-09-erase-data-set-password-and-locate-android-smartphone.md

 • You must have same Gmail account logged in lost phone and current device

-• Lost phone must have an active internet connection.
+• Lost phone must have an active internet connection

 {: .box-note}